lukaskupczyk/react-hook-theme/README.md

 ### Toggle

-Optionally use the toggle component to render a switch to change between dark/ light mode.
+Optionally use the toggle component to render a switch to change between dark and light mode.

 ```typescript
 /*